-Nation’s Premier Steeplechase Race Set for Oct.
-17th in Far Hills
+96th Running of Nation’s Premier Steeplechase Race Set for October 15

-Open Road Auto Group has generously donated a new car to be raffled off on Race Day to benefit Robert Wood Johnson University Hospital Somerset.
+Open Road Auto Group has generously donated a luxury car.
+Raffle tickets are sold on Race Day.
+Proceeds benefit RWJBarnabas Health.
 The winning ticket will be drawn before the day’s final race.

-Credentialed media is welcomed at the event.
-For more details on the event or information on press credentials, email Darryl Isherwood at email@example.com or 908-507-7891
+Credentialed media are welcome.
+For information on press credentials, email Darryl Isherwood at email@example.com or 908-507-7891

 A media tent will be available to credentialed press representatives on the day of the event.

 The Far Hills Race Meeting traces its origins to the Essex Hunt, a fox hunting event founded in Montclair, NJ in 1870.
 In 1913, the organizers of the Essex Hunt incorporated as the Essex Fox Hounds.
 In 1916, the event moved from the original club site to the Grant B. Schley estate — today known as Moorland Farm.
 Eventually becoming the Far Hills Race Meeting, the races have been continually run—with the exception of a short hiatus during World War II—on the same site.Gates open at 8 a.m. on race day.
 Post time for the first race is 1 p.m.
 General admission tickets are $100 in advance or $200 at the gate.
 Advance ticket sales run from September 16th until October 14th.
 To purchase tickets or for a list of ticket sale locations, visit www.farhillsrace.org.